 In 2016, China and nearly 200 other countries worked together to adopt the Kigali Amendment of the Montreal Protocol to include greenhouse gas HFCs, which will come into force in 2019.
 With the average of 2020, 2021 and 2022 levels as the baseline, China will gradually reduce the production and consumption of HFCs from 2024.
+In 2020, the General Office of the Ministry of Ecology and Environment published the "Regulations on the Management of Ozone Depleting Substances and Hydrofluorocarbons (revised draft for comments)", bringing HFCs into the scope of control.
 China has also issued industry standards QB/T 4975-2016 "Safety Technical Specifications for the Production of Household and Similar-Use Room Air Conditioners Using Flammable Refrigerants," and QB/T 4976-2016 "Special Use for the Transport of Flammable Refrigerant Room Air Conditioner Products," which regulate operation and management of flammable refrigerants with low GWP values.
 In addition, China has a new car air conditioning standard that will apply the new low GWP refrigerant HFO-1234yf standard for the first time.

 Transportation: The "Long-term Development Plan for the Automotive Industry" released in 2017 proposes that by 2025, the average fuel consumption of new passenger cars will drop to the target of 4 liters/100 kilometers, new energy vehicles will account for 20% of automobile production and sales, and battery systems will have a specific energy of 350 watt-hours/kg.
+According to the "New Energy Vehicle Industry Development Plan (2021-2035)" issued in 2021, by 2025, the average power consumption of pure electric passenger cars will be reduced to 12.0 kWh/100 km.
+At the same time, it is proposed in the plan that from 2021, the proportion of new energy vehicles in public areas such as public transportation, rental, logistics and distribution will not be less than 80%.
 In addition, China has continued to promote the use of ethanol gasoline for vehicles and established a monthly reporting system.
 Other recently issued policies include "Parallel Management Measures for Average Fuel Consumption and New Energy Vehicle Points for Passenger Vehicle Enterprises," GB 30510-2018 "Limits for Fuel Consumption of Heavy Commercial Vehicles", and GB19578 "Passenger Vehicle Fuel Consumption Limits (Draft for Comment)."

 Buildings: In 2019, the Ministry of Housing and Urban-Rural Development promulgated a new "Green Building Evaluation Standard" to further improve building energy efficiency design standards.
-The "Notice of the Ministry of Housing and Urban-Rural Development on Further Reducing the Retention, Utilization and Renovation of Existing Buildings in Cities," issued in 2018, proposes to renovate existing urban buildings, to prevent "one-off" and to save energy.
-The green standard transforms existing buildings to enhance practicality, comfort and extend the life of the building.
 In 2017, the National Development and Reform Commission released the "Northern Clean Winter Heating Plan (2017-2021)," which proposes that by 2019 and 2021, the clean heating rate in the northern regions will reach 50% and 70% respectively, of which the "2+26" cities will be the focus.
-The heating rate in urban areas will reach over 90% in 2019.
+The According to "Action Plan for Green Buildings" released in 2020, the proportion of green buildings in newly-built urban heating rate in urban areas will reach over 90% in 2019.

+buildings should reach 70% by 2022.
 In 2019, the National Development and Reform Commission, the Ministry of Industry and Information Technology, and the Ministry of Housing and Urban-Rural Development jointly released the "Green Efficient Refrigeration Action Plan," which is a comprehensive work plan across multiple fields of architecture, industry, and transportation.
 By 2030, the efficiency of refrigeration in large public buildings will increase by 30%, and the overall energy efficiency of refrigeration will increase by 25%.